krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_04_Config_Verbosity_Check.md

 **READ-ONLY STEP**

 When you see "changed" when you run a playbook in check mode, it's telling you a change _will_ occur when you don't run it in check mode.
-Check mode is often used at the beginning of change windows seeing if a change would occur.
+Check mode is often used at the beginning of change windows to see if a change would occur.

 Note that you saw verbose mode returns what commands are sent to the device and check mode returns if a change will be made.
-If you combine using check mode **and** verbose mode when you execute a playbook, you will see the commands that will get sent!
+If you combine check mode **and** verbose mode while executing a playbook, you will see the commands that will get sent!

->Note: Viewing what commads are being sent to the device will only be displayed on the IOS devices in this test.
+>Note: Viewing what commands are being sent to the device will only be displayed on the IOS devices in this test.

 Let's try it.